 It appeared that Michael would also pursue a career in law enforcement, and indeed, his close involvement in his grandfather's work made it seem as if he was destined to work in criminal forensics.
 Michael's creative drive proved too strong, however, and he began to specialize in English and Art in High School, with the goal of pursuing a career in graphic arts.
 He began drawing his own comics, and writing his first short stories.
 It was also during this time that he first developed an interest in martial arts, an interest that led to a lifetime devotion to traditional martial disciplines.
 More information about these arts can be found on the Martial Arts page.

 By his early twenties, Michael found himself a single parent with two children, and found he would need to wear many hats in his role as father and provider.
 This meant taking whatever jobs he could find, and the struggle to provide for his chidren put his goals for writing on hold.
-It was not until his children had grown that he began writing in earnest, drawing upon his childhood in Elkridge as a frame of reference.
+It was not until several years later that he began writing in earnest, drawing upon his childhood in Elkridge as a frame of reference.
 This creative turn would eventually lead to the desire to become an author, a goal he continues to pursue with passion.

-In 1986, he formed his own art company, Reincarnations, producing unique painted furniture and other artistic creations.
-He created the website for their work, Reincarnations.com, in 1997.
+Later, he formed his own art company, Reincarnations, producing unique painted furniture and other artistic creations.
+He created the website for their work, Reincarnations.com, which he continues to update today.

-The Author working on a painted divider screen, 2002
+The Author working on a painted divider screen.